|IHhS thanks our sponsors |

 While it's important to document how excessive sweating impacts the quality of your life, it's also key to understand that there are two main types of hyperhidrosis--primary focal and secondary generalized--and your next step is to learn the difference so you can move forward in finding relief.

-And, if you and your healthcare team are looking for the latest diagnosis codes for hyperhidrosis, here they are:
+If you and your healthcare team are looking for the latest diagnosis codes for hyperhidrosis, here they are:

 ICD-10 Codes (Effective Oct.
 1, 2015)